phenri00/ds-agent/README.md

 Overview
 ---
 A small agent written in Golang for handling image updates in Docker swarm mode services.
 Support for private registry with basic authentication(enabled as default).
-Server also runs https as default.
+Server also runs HTTPS as default.

 Build
 ---